An-Nguyen-02/Pairs-game/README.md

-# Pairs-game
+# Pairs game
-<h3> REMEMBER TO TURN OFF SHADOW BUILD FOR THE APP TO WORK </h3></br>
+## Description:
-<h5>This is a pairs game where you try to match 2 cards when flipping them.</h5></br>
-This was a final project for my course in school.
+This is a game where you flips 2 cards at a time and try to match them until there is no card left on the board.
+This game was a final project in my school course
+## How to use:
+### REMEMBER TO TURN OFF SHADOW BUILD SO THE GAME CAN RUN
+Then run the game normally like other programs.